snlab-hyu/snlab-hyu.github.io/index.md

 ---
 ---

-# snlab@HYU
+# Olaf lab @ HYU

-In our laboratory, we investigate various signaling pathways of the olfactory system while exploring the impact of olfactory signals on cognition and emotion.
+In our laboratory, we investigate various signaling pathways of the **olfactory system** and its **functional dynamics** while exploring the impact of olfactory signals on cognition and emotion.
 Additionally, we conduct research on the mechanisms underlying olfactory dysfunction caused by various factors.

 {% include section.html %}